3 Helpful Tips on Inbound Channel Marketing that Will Help your Channel Partners.

 1.)
 Exploit Backlinks to their Highest Potential

 A well-defined backlink strategy can ignite serious benefits for your company and your channel partners.

-In layman’s terms, backlinks are strategically hyperlinked text on high-quality websites that link back to your website.
+In layman’s terms, backlinks are hyperlinked text on high-quality websites that link back to your website.
 But in the channel industry, this strategy works both ways, and the more creative you are with backlinks, the more opportunities you will find:

 - Offer Digital Testimonials to Partners—Provide well-performing partners with honest, high praising testimonials.
 If they feature it on their website, request to attach a link back to your company.

 - Include them in Blog Posts—By featuring a backlink to your partner’s website, you introduce their audience to you, and your audience to them.